 Support groups can help connect families who have a child or other family member affected with mucopolysaccharidosis type II with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Work with your baby’s health care provider to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a dietician or nutritionist, physical therapists, neurologists, physicians that specialize in metabolism, cardiology, and pulmonology, and other medical resources in your community.
 Some children with mucopolysaccharidosis type II (MPS II) have developmental delays.
 If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because MPS II is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for MPS II, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
 The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

-Archie is a loving boy whose smiles and hugs bring joy to everyone around him.
-He was diagnosed with MPS II at age three.
-Read about Archie’s struggles and successes in school and how enzyme replacement therapy has helped him live a more normal life.
+Caleb is a happy, energetic boy living with MPS II.
+Read about Caleb and how enzyme replacement therapy has helped him live a more normal life.